Millet: As forage

 Millet is sometimes used as a forage crop, to produce animal feed.
 Compared to forage sorghum, animals including lambs gain weight faster on millet, and it has better hay or silage potential, although it produces less dry matter.
 Millet does not contain toxic prussic acid, sometimes found in sorghum.
-The rapid growth of millet as a grazing crop allows flexibility in its use.
-Farmers can wait until sufficient late spring / summer moisture is present and then make use of it.
+The rapid growth of millet allows flexibility in its use as a grazing crop.
+Farmers can wait until sufficient late spring / summer moisture is present to make use of it.
 It is ideally suited to irrigation where livestock finishing is required.

 Nutrition

-The table shows the nutrient content of the grains of different species of millet, raw, compared to other staples.